smyte/ratelimit/README.md

 # ratelimit

 A high-performance rate limiter written in C++ that speaks Redis protocol.
+See our [blog post](https://medium.com/the-smyte-blog/rate-limiter-df3408325846) to learn more.

 ## Building from source